 The founder of Schepps Diary in Dallas, Schepps attended the Trade Mart luncheon on November 22, 1963, and later visited Jack Ruby in jail.
 An acquaintance of Ruby since the mid-1950s, Schepps manufactured the sign for the Carousel Club.
 Recorded January 13, 2009.

 CBS's chief Washington correspondent and longtime news anchor, Schieffer in 1963 was a reporter for the Fort Worth Star-Telegram and drove Marguerite Oswald to Dallas police headquarters that Friday afternoon.
-Recorded November 21, 2002.
+He covered Officer J.D.
+Tippit's funeral on Monday.
+Recorded November 21, 2002, and November 15, 2013.

 A 10-year-old Dallas schoolgirl in 1963, Schlinger watched the motorcade pass by with her mother while her father attended the Trade Mart luncheon.
 Recorded July 5, 1995.